-The certificate is designed to educate professionals in contemporary mental practices that focus on mental health recovery and trauma-informed care in the schools and the community.
+The certificate is designed to educate professionals in contemporary mental health practices that focus on mental health recovery and trauma-informed care in schools, social agencies, and community.

 The certificate draws upon integrated recovery and strength-based approaches and emphasizes the role of trauma-informed treatment models in understanding the causes of mental ill-health and practices to address human suffering caused by familial and environmental trauma.
 Students will learn about the latest knowledge and practices used to work with people experiencing severe mental illness.
 The certificate explores applications of trauma-informed care in education, and community settings.